zpelgrims/zoic/README.md

 # zoic
-Extended camera shader for the Arnold renderer.
+Extended camera shader for the ever-awesome Arnold renderer.

 ## Requirements